Email hosting for agencies: a practical setup for multi-domain teams

 A dedicated helpdesk product is also the better choice when ticketed support with SLAs and customer portals is central to the workflow.

-But for agencies where shared client communication still runs through email, and for most agencies under twenty people it does, SHIPMAIL is usually the simpler structure and the cheaper one.
+But for agencies where shared client communication still runs through email, and for most agencies under twenty people it does, Shipmail is usually the simpler structure and the cheaper one.

 Core pain points